zardoy/vscode-framework/packages/vscode-framework/docs/10-errors.md

 # Command Errors

+Note: for convenience while debugging, these error modals are shown only in production.
+The behavior will be changed in the future.

 Whenever you register command with `registerExtensionCommand` or `registerAllExtensionCommands`, you enable more options for handling errors.
 Let's start with default behavior.

 These command handlers wraps with `try/catch` callback you pass, to display more graceful and helpful errors.
 Just compare: